rogerwcpt/code_generation/README.md

 ### Advantages
 - Is a an official W3 standard.
 - Supported in from .NET 1.0 to latest .NET and .NET Core
+- Most IDEs have great intellisense ,despite being a standalone template

 ### Disadvantages
-- More geared for xml output
+- Geared more for xml-type (includingHTML) output
 - Syntax not as simple as Razor
 - Have to deal with xml namespaces and verbose syntax
-- Embedding C# code not possible in .NET Core
+- Cannot embed C# helper methods to aid in code generation

 #### Sample